Deucedadorian/01-Homework/README.md

 APPLICATION DESCRIPTION

 This application is a webpage for Horiseon.
+Horiseon is a digital marketing agency.
 The page contains information about the company.

 REFACTOR